syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Background color of the selected item/items.
+            Background Color of the TreeViewItem when it is in selection..
             <br/>
             <br/>
         </td>